-The following is noted on pg.
-26-27 of the Student Handbook, under "Handicap Accessibility":
+The following is noted in the Student Handbook, under "Students with Disabilities":

 Facilities are available to meet the needs of students requiring specialized housing.
 Students should contact the Director of Resident Life if special accommodations are required.

 Residence Halls

 Male students requiring wheelchair accessibility and accommodations can be assigned to any room in Wesley First Floor, East Wing.
 The entrance into Wesley Hall is at the ground level.
 Also, all of the restrooms and shower stalls on Wesley First East are wheelchair accessible.